 Why not get started today?
 Take that first step.
 Then take another over and over again, one baby step at a time.

 You will be amazed at what will come of your effort no matter how small.
 Soon you’ll be changing the landscape of your life one tiny, beautiful step of promise at a time.

 For 40 years, Gene Bauer opened her property for three weeks each spring, free of charge, so the public could bask in the glory of all that yellowness; in the passion and hard work of a woman intent on making the world a more beautiful place.

 Bauer said the people who flocked to her home each year were generally polite and respectful.
-But she’s 89 now, and preparing the property for visitors has become too much to handle.
-In 2009 she posted signs around her house saying the Daffodil Garden was closed forever.
+But she’s elderly now, and preparing the property for visitors has become too much to handle.
+In 2009, she posted signs around her house saying the Daffodil Garden was closed to visitors forever.

-It still is, but now Bauer has filled the void with a different offering of beauty: her collected artistic works in the book Botanical Serigraphs: The Gene Bauer Collection.
+It still is, but now Bauer has filled the void with a different offering of beauty.
+Her collected artistic works are found in the book Botanical Serigraphs: The Gene Bauer Collection.

 More from Everyday Cheapskate

 Please keep your comments positive, encouraging, helpful, brief,